 - Board Member of college’s Friends of the Library.

 What about you?
-If you’re an instructional designer, share how this differs and relates to your work.
+If you’re an instructional designer, share how this differs or relates to your work.